 After Leigh Mouck’s son was born ten weeks early, she realized her new-parent struggles were on a different level from other moms.
 He spent two months in the neonatal intensive care unit and caused new worries after leaving the hospital.

-“When [parents of premature babies] go home, we’re told, ‘Your kid must not get sick, so you really want to limit contact with other people,’” Mouck says.
+“When [parents] go home, we’re told, ‘Your kid must not get sick, so you really want to limit contact with other people,’” Mouck says.
 “The common experience for many of us is that we’re terrified to bring them anywhere.”

 Many parents use social media to share cute moments or update faraway relatives, but Mouck found herself searching for individuals facing similar challenges.